kwdiaz/WebRealChatClient/README.md

 This deployment ensures that the application is accessible globally, offering a seamless chat experience.

+- **Test Users**: Two users are already registered for testing purposes:

+      - Username: demo1, Password: demo1

+      - Username: demo2, Password: demo2

+   - You can also register a new user if needed.

 ## Key Design Decisions

 ### Clean Architecture (Backend Focus)